frostming/pycomplete/README.md

 print(completer.render())
 ```

-## How does it differ from `pycompletelete`?
+## How does it differ from `argcomplete`?

-`pycompletelete`, together with `click-completion`, can also generate scripts for shell completion.
+`argcomplete`, together with `click-completion`, can also generate scripts for shell completion.
 However, they work in a different way
 that commands and options are retrieved on the fly when they are requested by a matching token.
 This brings a performance shrinkage
 when it is expensive to import the CLI app. `pycomplete` produces **static and fixed** scripts which contain all required information in
 themselves.
 The disadvantage is also obvious -- users must regenerate the script when the commands and/or options are updated.
 Fortunately,